Supreme Court seems likely to leave Obamacare in place

+"It does seem fairly clear that the proper remedy would be to sever the mandate provision and leave the rest of the act in place," Kavanaugh said.

-The court's three liberal justices are almost certain to vote to uphold the law in its entirety and presumably would form a majority by joining a decision that cut away only the mandate, which now has no financial penalty attached to it.
+Chief Justice John Roberts, who wrote two earlier opinions preserving the law, stated similar views, and the court's three liberal justices are almost certain to vote to uphold the law in its entirety.
+That presumably would form a majority by joining a decision to cut away only the mandate, which now has no financial penalty attached to it.
 Congress zeroed out the penalty in 2017, but left the rest of the law untouched.

-"Would Congress want the rest of the law to survive if the unconstitutional provision were severed?
-Here, Congress left the rest of the law intact," Roberts said.
-"That seems to be a compelling answer to the question."

-For his part, Kavanaugh said recent decisions by the court suggest "that the proper remedy would be to sever the mandate and leave the rest of the act in place."
+"I think it's hard for you to argue that Congress intended the entire act to fall if the mandate were struck down when the same Congress that lowered the penalty to zero did not even try to repeal the rest of the act.
+I think, frankly, that they wanted the court to do that, but that's not our job," Roberts said.

-A week after the 2020 election, the justices heard arguments by telephone in the midst of the coronavirus pandemic in the court's third major case over the 10-year-old law, popularly known as "Obamacare."
-Republican attorneys general in 18 states and the administration want the whole law to be struck down, which would threaten coverage for more than 23 million people.
+In the court's third major case over the 10-year-old law, popularly known as "Obamacare," Republican attorneys general in 18 states and the administration want the entire law to be struck down.
+That would threaten coverage for more than 23 million people, as well as millions of others with preexisting conditions that now would include COVID-19.

 California, leading a group of Democratic-controlled states, and the Democratic-controlled U.S. House of Representatives are urging the court to leave the law in place.

+The suits are against the federal government and U.S. agencies, "but doesn't it really seem that Congress is the one who's injured the individual plaintiffs here and you can't sue Congress and say: 'Hey, you've put us under this mandate that's forcing us to buy insurance and that's harming us,' right?"
+Justice Amy Coney Barrett said to Texas Solicitor General Kyle Hawkins.

+A ruling that those parties do not have that right, known as legal standing, would result in the dismissal of the case and leave the entire law in place, including the mandate.

-Kavanaugh is one of three justices appointed by President Donald Trump on a court that is more conservative than the ones that sustained the law in previous challenges in 2012 and 2015.
-The others are Neil Gorsuch and new Justice Coney Barrett, who joined the court late last month following her hurried nomination and confirmation to replace the late Justice Ruth Bader Ginsburg.
+Questions from Barrett, who joined the court late last month following her hurried nomination and confirmation to replace the late Justice Ruth Bader Ginsburg, did not point to a clear outcome.
+Trump's other high-court appointee is Justice Neil Gorsuch.

 The three Trump appointees have never ruled on the substance of the health care law.
 Barrett, though, has been critical of the court's earlier major health care decisions sustaining the law, both written by Roberts.

-The case turns on a change made by the Republican-controlled Congress in 2017 that reduced the penalty for not having health insurance to zero.
+The current case stems from a change made by the Republican-controlled Congress in 2017 that reduced the penalty for not obtaining health insurance to zero.
 Without the penalty, the law's mandate to have health insurance is unconstitutional, the GOP-led states argue.

 If the mandate goes, they say, the rest of the law should go with it because the mandate was central to the law's passage.